eager-dev/eagerx/docs/guide/developer_guide/object/pendulum_real.rst

 real_bridge
 ##########

-Bridge-specific can be created by adding a method to an :mod:`~eagerx.core.entities.Object`, e.g. :func:`~eagerx.core.entities.Object.example_bridge`.
+Bridge-specific can be created by adding a method to an :class:`~eagerx.core.entities.Object`, e.g. :func:`~eagerx.core.entities.Object.example_bridge`.
 In this case, we create an implementation for the *RealBridge*, to be able to perform experiments with the real system.
 For this, we use the `engine nodes that we have created here <https://github.com/eager-dev/eagerx_dcsc_setups/blob/master/eagerx_dcsc_setups/pendulum/real/engine_nodes.py>`_.
 Also, we will be using the `engine states that we have created here <https://github.com/eager-dev/eagerx_dcsc_setups/blob/master/eagerx_dcsc_setups/pendulum/real/engine_states.py>`_.
-Finally, we will construct an :mod:`~eagerx.core.graph_engine.EngineGraph` with the created nodes.
+Finally, we will construct an :class:`~eagerx.core.graph_engine.EngineGraph` with the created nodes.

 ::